codacy/docs/docs/organizations/managing-security-and-risk.md

 The **Top 10 high-risk repositories** panel displays the repositories with the highest number of open findings, ordered by severity.

 !!! note
-    This panel may list less than ten repositories if there are fewer than ten repositories with open findings in the organization or if less than ten repositories are selected in the dropdown filter.<!-- TODO TAROT-2591: Confirm this logic -->
+    This panel may list less than ten repositories if there are fewer than ten repositories with open findings in the organization or if less than ten repositories are selected in the dropdown filter.

 ![Security and risk management high risk repositories panel](images/security-risk-management-overview-top-risk.png)<!-- TODO TAROT-2591: Screenshot -->